PsyVita/RapidAmente-TelemeTuna/information/README.md

 4. Update the file path in the matching **"file in"** node (the comments next to them say *"Edit Path to Insert Your File"*).
 5. Click the inject button to load and process the file.
 Blank lines are ignored; rows with bad timestamps or field counts are dropped and logged.

+> 🔁 **Safe to re-run:** timestamps are unique in the database, so importing the same file twice simply skips the rows that are already stored — no duplicates.

 ---

 ## 🔌 Optional: running Node-RED locally for a direct serial connection